djwrisley/RLAC/_posts/2026-01-20-creating-a-static-site.md

 Github may require you to have multifactor authentication (2FA).
 We will not cover that here.
 It works somewhat like DUO used at NYU.

 1. Make sure you have downloaded a text editor of your choice.
-This lab write up will explain with [Visual Studio Code](https://www.sublimetext.com/) for simplicity.
-Others are possible, but not explained here.
+This lab write up will explain with [Visual Studio Code](https://code.visualstudio.com/download).
+Others (such as Sublime Text) are possible, but not explained here.

 2. Make sure you have downloaded [Github Desktop](https://desktop.github.com/).
+In the beginning, we will edit in VSCode and save (ie, make our commits to GitHub using GitHub Desktop), but you will learn that you can also commit directly from VSCode.
+This two-step approach is to take our time and learn slowly.

 STEP 2